-Note: You will not be able to use WPS if you set the SSID Broadcast setting to Disabled.
+Note: You will not be able to use WPS if you set the SSID Broadcast setting to Disabled or if you are using WEP security.

 There are two methods the WPS feature can easily connect your wireless devices to your network.